Daves5771/SIMD_Vectorization_MultiCore/README.md

 disable-jit.cmd

 How to run this code:
+You must have Visual Studio 2015 Community, Professional, Enterprise (.NET 4.5 or higher) running on a multi-core computer.

 This code requires version 4.3.0 of the System.Numerics.Vectors library or later.
 To get this:
 Go to https://www.nuget.org/packages/System.Numerics.Vectors
 (you must have NuGet installed on your system)